uit-hdl/pippeline/README.md

+# !
+This is a dev version of the original pippeline, made by Till Halbach <till.halbach@nr.no> !
+# In order to run properly you should have access to NOWAC datasets in NOWAC package

 # Installing
 After having installed this package in a regular manner (e.g., with `install.packages()` in R), additional non-CTAN packages are needed to finalize the installation.